jiayizhoujoy/DIGHUM-100-for-Joy-Zhou/README.md

 The dataset used in this project is selected from Kaggle, and its link is https://www.kaggle.com/vineethakkinapalli/impact-of-covid19-on-employment-ilostat.

 This repository now contains all the notebooks, dataset, and storyboards for the described project.

-Question: I was wondering how detailed should this README be since it is almost the same with our storyboards?